datawrapper/tutorial-visualization/README.md

     .attr("class", "bubble");
 ```

 The other thing we change is the data.
-In our case we don't need to load an external JSON file so we don't need to wrap the visualization code inside a ``d3.json`` call.
-Also we don't use the ``d3.scale.category10`` palette yet as all our circles will have the same color.
+In our case we don't need to load an external JSON file so we don't need to wrap the visualization code in a ``d3.json`` call.
+Also we don't use the ``d3.scale.category10`` palette yet, as all our circles will have the same color.

 The full code at this point [can be found here](https://github.com/datawrapper/tutorial-visualization/blob/4fcdffc8b8b83b618a27970b4437f22b64fea6bf/d3-bubble-chart/static/bubble-chart.js).
 However, if we test the chart in Datawrapper we will experience an error saying: *Uncaught ReferenceError: d3 is not defined*.
-Obviously we yet need to tell Datawrapper that our visualization depends on the third-party library D3.js.
+Obviously, we forgot to tell Datawrapper that our visualization depends on the third-party library D3.js.

 ### Declaring dependencies to third-party libraries

-To do so we do two things: First we download d3.min.js and [store it](https://github.com/datawrapper/tutorial-visualization/commit/81425a7221f0f5c008c98111c0e0f5478b21df46) under ``static/vendor/``.
+To do so we do two things: First we download [d3.min.js](http://cdnjs.cloudflare.com/ajax/libs/d3/3.3.11/d3.min.js) and [store it](https://github.com/datawrapper/tutorial-visualization/commit/81425a7221f0f5c008c98111c0e0f5478b21df46) under ``static/vendor/``.

-Second we need to tell Datawrapper that it needs to load the library with the chart.
+Second we need to tell Datawrapper that it should load the library with the chart.
 Therefor we [add the new attribute](https://github.com/datawrapper/tutorial-visualization/commit/e04e072f6248ab025952ed25ec004de39aaf414e) ``libraries`` to the visualization meta data we define in [plugin.php](https://github.com/datawrapper/tutorial-visualization/commit/e04e072f6248ab025952ed25ec004de39aaf414e).
 For each library we can provide two URLs, a local URL that is used in the Datawrapepr editor and a remote URL that will be used in the published chart.

     "libraries" => array(array(
         "local" => "vendor/d3.min.js",
         "cdn" => "//cdnjs.cloudflare.com/ajax/libs/d3/3.3.11/d3.min.js"
     )),

-After fixing the dependency the resulting chart should look something like this:
+After fixing the D3.js dependency the resulting chart should look something like this:

 ![output](http://vis4.net/tmp/bubble-chart-1.png)

 ### Fitting the visualization into the chart

 You might have noticed that at this point the visualization uses a fixed size, which is not what we want in Datawrapper.
-Instead we will call ``this.size()`` to get the width and height available for the chart and [use the smallest side as diameter](https://github.com/datawrapper/tutorial-visualization/commit/937973ed169a9b3888fe9601cc61b182f9726dd6).
+Instead we will call [``this.size()``](https://github.com/datawrapper/datawrapper/wiki/Visualization#wiki-vis_size) to get the width and height available for the chart and [use the smallest side as diameter](https://github.com/datawrapper/tutorial-visualization/commit/937973ed169a9b3888fe9601cc61b182f9726dd6).

 ```javascript
 var size = this.size(),  // returns array [width, height]